 Since stock-based compensation is recognized only for those awards that are ultimately expected to vest, the Company has applied an estimated forfeiture rate to unvested awards for the purpose of calculating compensation cost.
 These estimates will be revised, if necessary, in future periods if actual forfeitures differ from estimates.
 Changes in forfeiture estimates impact compensation cost in the period in which the change in estimate occurs.
-The estimated forfeiture rates at March 31, 2016 and 2015 were zero as the Company has not had a significant history of forfeitures and does not expect significant forfeitures in the future.
+The estimated forfeiture rates at December 31, 2016 and March 31, 2016 were zero as the Company has not had a significant history of forfeitures and does not expect significant forfeitures in the future.

 Cash flows from the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options or warrants are classified as financing cash flows.
-Due to the Company's loss position, there were no such tax benefits during years ended March 31, 2016 and 2015.
+Due to the Company's loss position, there were no such tax benefits during the nine months ended December 31, 2016 and the year ended March 31, 2016.